Setting up Octez Services#

 The Octez suite consists of several executables, some to be run interactively, while others are to be run as daemons.

 Previous tutorials in this section showed how to get started with the different executables, and different options for participating to Tezos such as delegating, staking, and baking.
-However, in these tutorials, daemons are just run in background or left in another terminal.
+However, in these tutorials, daemons are just run in background or left running in another terminal.

 This page shows how Octez daemons can be safely run from the official binary packages, as Unix services, which can ensure that they are started automatically and restarted in case of failures.